Moonbeam, Ontario

 Moonbeam is a township in Ontario, Canada, located in the Cochrane District.
-It is located between the communities of Fauquier and Kitigan along Ontario Highway 11, south of René Brunelle Provincial Park.
+It is located between the communities of Fauquier and Kitigan, 20 km east of Kapuskasing along Highway 11 just south of René Brunelle Provincial Park.
 It is known for its roadside flying saucer, which is also featured prominently in promotional material.
 The town is most famously referenced in the song "Fly" by the Canadian rock band The Tragically Hip, on their 2006 album World Container.

+The township was originally incorporated as the Township of Fauquier (after the coterminous geographic township), but changed its name to its main population centre in 1982.

 Origin of the name Moonbeam

 The name "Moonbeam" is attributed to early pioneers who allegedly witnessed flashing lights falling from the sky, which they called "moonbeams".
-These lights fell down or reflected in a creek that flows west from Strickland to Rémi Lake and was called Moonbeam Creek.
+These lights fell down or reflected in a creek that flows west from Strickland to Remi Lake and was called Moonbeam Creek.
 These lights could have been Northern Lights that often appear with the moon light.

 Another suggestion is that the name came from the passengers on the Transcontinental Railway, who would be traveling for many miles through dark forests and when they came to the natural clearing near Moonbeam would be struck by the brilliance of the moon-lit snow.
 Nevertheless, there is no documented proof of the exact source of this name.

 Rémi Lake was named after a Great Trunk Pacific Railway worker who drowned there in 1905.